ess-community/aiml-blogs/content/posts/Intro-Diffusion-Models-part1/index.md

 In principle, if we start from pure random noise, we should be able to keep applying the trained model until we obtain a sample that looks as if it were drawn from the training set.
 That's it -- and yet this simple idea works incredibly well in practice.

-><mark class="gray">*For a more intuitive explanation, check out [this article](https://erdem.pl/2023/11/step-by-step-visual-introduction-to-diffusion-models) -- it provides an interactive, step-by-step introduction that makes diffusion models much easier to grasp.*</mark>
+><mark class="purple">*For a more intuitive explanation, check out [this article](https://erdem.pl/2023/11/step-by-step-visual-introduction-to-diffusion-models) -- it provides an interactive, step-by-step introduction that makes diffusion models much easier to grasp.*</mark>

 Diffusion models come in different forms, depending on whether the diffusion process is modeled in <mark class="blue">*discrete*</mark> or <mark class="pink">*continuous*</mark> time, and whether noise is removed through <mark class="blue">*probabilistic*</mark> or <mark class="pink">*deterministic*</mark> dynamics.
 One of the most widely used approaches is the Denoising Diffusion Probabilistic Model[^Ho2020] (DDPM), which performs diffusion in discrete time.
 It models the generative process as a reverse Markov chain, gradually denoising the sample through a fixed sequence of probabilistic transitions.
 We focus on the DDPM in this post.